 Winner: Craig Stephen | Heriot-Watt University | Mechanical Engineering

-Craig is an undergraduate mechanical engineer studying at Heriot-Watt University.
+Craig studied mechanical engineering at Heriot-Watt University.
 In 2016, he secured scholarship awards from The Saltire Foundation and The Incorporation of Hammermen of Edinburgh.
 These enabled him to travel to Silicon Valley to intern for a health-tech start-up company developing life-saving medical devices.
-Craig is passionate about giving back: he volunteers his time as president of Heriot-Watt Boxing Club and as a mechanical engineering ambassador.
-He’s also taken on ambassador roles for the Sports Union and The Saltire Foundation.
-During his recent internship, Craig raised over £1,000 for two charities by swimming from Alcatraz Island to San Francisco.
+Craig is passionate about giving back: he volunteered his time as president of Heriot-Watt Boxing Club and as a mechanical engineering ambassador.
+He also took on ambassador roles for the Sports Union and The Saltire Foundation.
+Craig raised over £1,000 for two charities by swimming from Alcatraz Island to San Francisco.

 Celine Adamson | Heriot-Watt University | Chemical Engineering with Energy Engineering | Gideon Adekunle | Loughborough University | Electronic and Electrical Engineering | Thomas Franks | University of Portsmouth | Mechanical Engineering | Manoj Murali | Imperial College London | Mechanical Engineering | Michael Pritchard | Aston University | Electronic and Electrical Engineering | Alec Sims | University of Leeds | Mechanical Engineering | Craig Stephen | Heriot-Watt University | Master of Mechanical Engineering | Callum Thomson | Heriot-Watt University | Chemical Engineering with Energy Engineering | Ion Ursu | University of Edinburgh | Electronic and Electrical Engineering | Stuart Watson | University of Manchester | Electrical and Electronic Engineering